AWARD RIGHTS NOW APPLY

 In December 2019, RAFFWU won the case to return penalty rates and other Award conditions to McDonald's workers.

-Part-time minimum hours must be contracted for set shifts but if you reduce the set shift hours from your current minimum hours you cut your rights to weekly hours.
-Don't do this unless you want to cut your contracted hours.
+Part-time minimum hours must be contracted for set shifts.
+Workers who were misled into reducing their minimum shift hours from your previous minimum hours and cut your rights to weekly hours, write down what you were told and by whom.
 Crew Trainers have been underpaid and are entitled to higher Award wages.
-Signing a new contract which makes you a crew member or crew coach undermines your right to higher Award wages.
-Don't do this unless you want to cut your wage entitlements.
-Members should seek RAFFWU advice before signing any new contract document.
-Members who insist on more contracted hours are securing them.
+Signing a new contract which makes you a crew member or crew coach may have undermined your right to higher Award wages.

 The minimum Award rights include:

 - 25% casual loading (paid in addition to penalty rates below)